noiseprotocol/noise_spec/noise.md

  * Parties can only send static public keys they possess, or perform DH between keys they possess.

- * Because Noise uses ephemeral public keys as random PSK nonces, parties must send an ephemeral public key as the first token of the first message they send.
+ * Parties must send an ephemeral public key as the first token of the first message they send in a handshake pattern.
+This is because Noise uses ephemeral public keys as random PSK nonces.

  * Parties must not send static public keys and payloads, nor complete the handshake, unless they have performed DH between their current ephemeral